Brake Boosters: Vacuum Vs Hydroboost Systems

 The hydro-boost power assist system uses hydraulic pressure instead of a vacuum to provide assistance with braking.
 This means greater assistance than a vacuum system is available, resulting in higher performance and control.

-The hydro boost has an accumulator which helps provide several power-assisted stops if the system experiences a disruption such as a belt breakage or hose rupture.
+The hydro boost has an accumulator that helps provide several power-assisted stops if the system experiences a disruption such as a belt breakage or hose rupture.

 To ensure that the hydro-boost power assist system is functioning properly, it is important to inspect key components such as hoses, pumps, and drive belts for leaks, any lower power steering fluid levels, and test operation and accumulator performance.